 The FLSA: 86 Years Young

-This free CLE sponsored by the Wage and Hour Committee and Labor and Employment Law Section of the Florida Bar will host a panel discussion about the Fair Labor Standards Act (FLSA) and what employers must do to comply with recent changes.
+The Wage and Hour Committee and Labor and Employment Law Section of the Florida Bar hosted a free CLE that included a panel discussion about the Fair Labor Standards Act (FLSA) and what employers must do to comply with recent changes.

-RumbergerKirk’s Linda Bond Edwards will lead the panel discussion with Ryan Barack, a plaintiff attorney and Ross Vickers, a management defense attorney who will discuss why the law continues to be relevant even in the midst of technological changes that affect how and where people work.
-RumbergerKirk employment attorney Kayla Platt Rady will address the most recent changes in the FLSA and how employers can comply.
+RumbergerKirk’s Linda Bond Edwards led the panel discussion about why the law continues to be relevant even in the midst of technological changes that affect how and where people work.
+RumbergerKirk employment attorney Kayla Platt Rady addressed the most recent changes in the FLSA and how employers can comply.

 1) Demonstrate how Plaintiff’s claims are taking a deeper dive into the law to find violations of the basic requirements to pay minimum wage and overtime to covered employees.